Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Population dynamics

 \section{Population dynamics}

-We begin by reviewing, in Sections \ref{sec:reactionnetworks}-\ref{sec:LNA}, the mathematical formulation of population dynamics evolving through reaction networks.
+We begin, in Sections \ref{sec:reactionnetworks}-\ref{sec:LNA}, by reviewing the mathematical formulation of population dynamics evolving through reaction networks.
 Our discussion is restricted to the concepts needed for the development of our methodology; for a more comprehensive review, see \cite{Anderson2011,Masuda2023,Wilkinson2012}.
 We describe this formulation within the context of molecular biology, although analogous terminology can be applied in other fields such as epidemiology and ecology (see, for instance, \cite{Golightly2023,Wilkinson2012} and Figure \ref{fig:LNA}).